 My Ph.D. research focused on disjunct biogeography, the subject that brings me great joy, excitement, and sparks the questions that keep me up at night.
 For my dissertation, I studied three case studies of a repeated disjunct pattern in North America: Rubus parviflorus (thimbleberry, Rosaceae), Aconitum columbianum (monkshood, Ranunculaceae), and Oplopanax horridus (devil’s club, Araliaceae).
 Each of these plants exhibits a disjunct distribution between western North American and the Great Lakes region.
 For each of the plants of this distribution, I want to answer biogeographic questions that address our fundamental understanding of biodiversity: how and when did taxa become disjunct, what parallels are there (if any) among taxa, and do the distribution and ecological contexts at each locality help explain variation in taxa?
 I am answering these questions through phylogeographic and multi-omics lenses and combining these data with studies of local adaptation and speciation.
-My USDA-NIFA postdoctoral fellowship allows me to continue this research.
+I am continuing to expand on these research questions.